johnnovak/RML-Amiga/docs/docs/manual/hard-drive-games.md

 The other reason is that a handful of games feature beautifully designed icons and Workbench screens with custom colour schemes.
-These works of art are worth preserving, and to date RML Amiga is the only games collection that attempts to do so.
+These works of art are worth preserving, and to date, RML Amiga is the only game collection that attempts to do so.

 Here are some good custom Workbench examples: